 Some progress was made to study the spatial structure of avalanches.
-Additional definitions of local avalanche sizes were given which integrate information about jumps within a subspace of the interface.
-It was shown that to obtain their probability distribution at mean-field level one must solve an instanton problem in a cubic field theory.
-An explicit solution was found for a subspace of codimension one, leading to an exponent $\tau=4/3$ at mean-field level, i.e., in d=4, and a size distribution involving a Bessel function.
-It is different from the usual mean-field size distributions, recovered here, with $\tau=3/2$ , and an exponential function.
+Additional definitions of local avalanche sizes was given which integrate information about jumps within a subspace of the interface.
+It was shown that to obtain their probability distribution at mean field level one must solve an instanton problem in a cubic field theory.
+An explicit solution was found for a subspace of co-dimension one, leading to a novel exponent $\tau = 4/3$ at mean-field level, i.e. in d = 4, and a novel size distribution involving a Bessel function.
+It is different from the usual mean field size distributions, recovered here, with $\tau = 3/2$ , and an exponential function.

 There are many open interesting questions which can now be addressed, both within the statics and the dynamics.
-First, one would like to know more about the spatial structure of the avalanches and their correlations.
-The first steps are to extend the instanton calculation to regions of arbitrary shapes and codimension and to study it within the loop expansion.
+First, one would like to know more about the spatial structure of the avalanches, and their correlations.
+A first step is to extend the instanton calculation to regions of arbitrary shapes and codimension, and to study it within the loop expansion.
 The problem can also be extended to a manifold with N components.
 Consequences for hysteresis loops of magnets deserve a new study.
-Applications to earthquakes are also of interest, especially if avalanche correlations can be handled (preshock and after shock).
-Plastic avalanches can now be studied, e.g., in the framework of Ref.
-[94].
+Applications to earthquakes are also of interest, especially if avalanche correlations can be handled (pre- and after-shocks).
+Plastic avalanches can now be studied, e.g. in the framework of Ref.
+[88].